Executive Function in the Classroom: 11-Domain Audit

 Strategies:

-When it is working: A pupil stays on task for an age-appropriate duration.
+When it is working: A learner stays on task for an age-appropriate duration.
 They can read a chapter without losing their place.
 They follow a 15-minute teacher exposition and take notes throughout.

 Strategies:

-When it is working: A pupil encounters a difficult maths problem, feels frustrated, but continues trying different approaches.
+When it is working: A learner encounters a difficult maths problem, feels frustrated, but continues trying different approaches.
 They complete a multi-day project on schedule.
 They practise a skill repeatedly until they improve.

 Strategies:

-When it is not: A pupil uses the same ineffective study strategy repeatedly.
+When it is not: A learner uses the same ineffective study strategy repeatedly.
 They cannot explain their thinking process.
 They are unable to identify what they find difficult about a task, offering only "I don't get it" with no further precision.
+For related guidance, see executive function classroom audit.

 Strategies:

-The profiler generates two outputs.
-First, a radar chart showing the pupil's executive function profile at a glance, with green, amber, and red zones clearly marked.
-Second, a text summary using descriptive language suitable for EHCP contributions, SEND provision maps, and external referral documentation.
+The profiler creates two outputs.
+It displays a radar chart showing the learner's executive function profile clearly, with green, amber and red zones.
+It also produces a text summary for EHCP contributions, SEND provision maps, and referrals.

 Executive Function Profiler

-The profiler presents results using a traffic light system.
-Green (ratings 4 to 5) indicates age-appropriate performance with no intervention needed.
-Amber (rating 3) signals emerging difficulty that warrants monitoring and classroom-level adjustments.
-Red (ratings 1 to 2) indicates significant difficulty that requires targeted intervention and should feature in provision planning.
+The profiler shows results with a traffic light system.
+Green (ratings 4 to 5) means the learner performs as expected for their age, needing no extra help.
+Amber (rating 3) shows possible difficulty needing monitoring and small class changes.
+Red (ratings 1 to 2) means the learner has major difficulty needing focused support.
+This should be in planning.

 Do: Implement the strategies consistently for a minimum of six weeks.
-Brief all adults working with the pupil so the support is uniform.
+Brief all adults working with the learner so the support is uniform.
 Record any adaptations needed.

 Review: Re-run the profiler at the end of the cycle.
 Compare the two profiles to measure progress.
 If a domain has moved from red to amber, the strategy is working and should continue.
 If no change is evident after six weeks of consistent implementation, escalate to the next level of the Graduated Approach.